mettle/sendportal-docs/templates.md

 Although external stylesheets and embedded styles (i.e. including the styles in the `<head>` of an HTML page) work well for web pages, many email clients will ignore or strip out these elements.

 SendPortal automatically inlines all of your CSS styles when the emails are dispatched.
-You can therefore continue to use the convenience of CSS and/or embedded styles in your Templates, but still ensure that your emails display correctly for your subscribers.
+You can therefore continue to use the convenience of CSS and/or embedded styles in your templates, but still ensure that your emails display correctly for your subscribers.

-If your Template contains CSS and inline styles, the inline styles will be retained, and the CSS and/or embedded styles will be added to the existing inline styles.
+If your template contains CSS and inline styles, the inline styles will be retained, and the CSS and/or embedded styles will be added to the existing inline styles.